Name: Jenny Kaczorowski

 Genre: Young Adult Urban Fantasy

-Dark shadows flickered at the corners of Emma’s vision as she watched mourners gather around the fresh grave below her.
+A shiver ran down Emma’s spine as she watched a cluster of mourners gather around the fresh grave below her.
 They clung to one another, finding comfort in knowing they did not mourn alone.
 Comfort she couldn’t share.
-Even from where she stood at the top of the cemetery, their shock and grief and anger pounded against her.
+Even across the distance, their shock and grief and anger pounded against her.

 Emma knew she should join the other mourners.
 She knew they expected her to share in their public display of sorrow.